jobcloud/Sylius/docs/book/products/search.rst

 Search
 ======

-Having a products search functionality in an eCommerce system is a very popular use case.
+Having a product search functionality in an eCommerce system is a common use case.
-Sylius provides a products search functionality that is a grid filter.
+Sylius provides a product search functionality that is a grid filter.

 Grid filters
 ------------

-For simple use cases of products search use the **filters of grids**.
+For simple use cases of a product search use the **filters of grids**.
-For example, the shop's categories each have a ``search`` filter in the products grid:
+For example, the shop's categories each have a ``search`` filter in the product grid:

 .. code-block:: yaml